Militia: Active militias

+Texas

+Basic orientation for the Texas State Guard.
+The Guard is a state defense force, military units under the sole authority of the state government.

+The most important previous activity of the Texas Militia was the Texas Revolution in 1836.
+Texans declared independence from Mexico while they were defeated during the Battle of the Alamo, in March 1836.
+On April 21, 1836, led by Sam Houston, the Militia attacked the Mexican Army at their camp, in the Battle of San Jacinto near the present city of Houston.
+Following the war, some militia units reorganized into what was later to be known as the Texas Rangers, which was a private, volunteer effort for several years before becoming an official organization.
+After Texas joined the Union of the United States in 1845, Texas militia units participated in the Mexican–American War.

+In 1861 Texas joined the other Confederate States in seceding from the Union, and Texas militias played a role in the American Civil War until it ended in 1865.
+Texas militiamen joined Theodore Roosevelt's Rough Riders, a volunteer militia, and fought with him during the Spanish–American War in 1898.
+Some of the training of the Rough Riders took place in San Pedro Park, in the north-central part of San Antonio near the present site of San Antonio College.
+When a muster of the Militia proposed to train there on April 19, 1994, they were threatened with arrest, even though the charter of San Pedro Park forbids exclusion of activities of that kind.
+This threat led to a change in the meeting site.
+Like many other American states, Texas maintains a recognized State Militia, the Texas State Guard.

 Vietnam

 The Militia and Self-Defence Force is a part of Vietnam People's Armed Forces.
 The militia organized in communes, wards and townships and is put under commune-level military commands.

 The Self-Defence Militia has two branches: Dân quân tự vệ nòng cốt (Core Self-Defence Militia) and Dân quân tự vệ rộng rãi (General Self-Defence Militia).
 The term of service in the Core Militia is 4 years.

 SFR Yugoslavia

 Beside the federal Yugoslav People's Army, each constituent republic of the former SFR Yugoslavia had its own Territorial Defense Forces.
 The Non-Aligned Yugoslavia was concerned about eventual aggression from any of the superpowers, especially by the Warsaw Pact after the Prague Spring, so the Territorial Defense Forces were formed as an integral part of the total war military doctrine called Total National Defense.
 Those forces corresponded to military reserve forces, paramilitary or militia, the latter, in the military meaning of the term (like military formation).
-It should not be confused with the Yugoslav Militia- Milicija which was a term for a police.
+It should not be confused with the Yugoslav Militia – Milicija which was a term for a police.